Modeling the wall-slip in large eddy simulations with immersed boundaries: Modeling the wall-slip

-This second strategy is a variation on the slip model proposed by \citet{boseDynamicSlipBoundary2014} and later expand on by \citet{baeDynamicSlipWall2019}. \citet{boseDynamicSlipBoundary2014} suggested that a wall model can be formulated by finding a so-called slip length $\ell_x$ such that the following relationship holds for the streamwise slip
+This second strategy is a variation on the slip model proposed by \citet{boseDynamicSlipBoundary2014} and later expanded on by \citet{baeDynamicSlipWall2019}. \citet{boseDynamicSlipBoundary2014} suggested that a wall model can be formulated by finding a so-called slip-length $\ell_x$ such that the following relationship holds for the streamwise slip

 They arrived at this conclusion by matching leading order terms in Taylor series expansions of the wall slip and filtered velocity wall gradient.
-A detailed description of a dynamic method of determining this slip length is given in \citep{baeDynamicSlipWall2019}, and will not be discussed in this paper.
+A detailed description of a dynamic method of determining this slip-length is given in \citep{baeDynamicSlipWall2019}, and will not be discussed in this paper.
 Though this approach has been shown to yield good results in cases with simple walls, namely, turbulent channel flows, the approach of \citet{boseDynamicSlipBoundary2014} suffers from commutation errors discussed in \S\ref{sec:framework}, and does not account for non-planar, moving, or deforming boundaries.

 Here, we derive a slip-length model using different arguments from \citet{boseDynamicSlipBoundary2014} and in a way that is adapted to the volume-filtering framework.
 Applying identity (\ref{eq:identity_grad_ver2}) with $\boldsymbol{\phi}=\boldsymbol{u}_f$ and evaluating at the wall, we get